UssopSniperKing/modular-data-lab/README.md

 ## 📄 License

-This project is open source.
+This project is open source (MIT License).
 Feel free to modify and distribute according to your needs.

 ---